An Empirical Study of Fault Localization in Python Programs: Fault Localization and

 For each failing test $t \in F$, PS starts from $t$'s execution trace (the sequence of all statements executed by $t$), and finds $t$'s subsequence $b^t_1\,b^t_2\,\ldots$ of \emph{branching} statements.
 Then, by instrumenting the program $p$ under analysis, it generates, for each branching statement $b^t_k$, a new execution of $t$ where the \emph{predicate} (branching condition) $c^t_k$ evaluated by statement $b^t_k$ is forcibly \emph{switched} (negated) at runtime (that is, the new execution takes the \emph{other} branch at $b^t_k$).
 If switching predicate $c^t_k$ makes the test execution pass, then $c^t_k$ is a \emph{critical predicate}.
 Finally, PS assigns a (positive) suspiciousness score to all critical predicates in all tests $F$: $\tech{PS}_F(c_k^t)$ is higher, the fewer critical predicates are evaluated between $c_k^t$ and the failure location when executing $t \in F$~\cite{Zou:2021}.\footnote{ The actual value of the suspiciousness score is immaterial, as long as the resulting ranking is consistent with this criterion.
 In \fp's current implementation, $\tech{PS}_F(c_k^t) = 1/10^d$, where $d$ is the number of critical predicates \emph{other than} $c_k^t$ evaluated after $c_k^t$ in $t$. } For example, the most suspicious program entity $e$ will be the location of the last critical predicate evaluated before any test failure.

 PS has some distinctive features compared to other FL techniques.
 First, it only uses failing tests for its dynamic analysis; any passing tests $P$ are ignored.
 Second, the only program entities it can report as suspicious are locations of predicates; thus, it usually reports a shorter list of suspicious locations than SBFL and MBFL techniques.
 Third, while MBFL mutates program code, PS dynamically mutates individual \emph{program executions}.
 For example, suppose that a loop \Py{while $\;c$: $B$} executes its body $B$ twice---and hence, the loop condition $c$ is evaluated three times---in a failing test.
-Then, PS will generate three variants of this test execution: \begin{enumerate*} \item one where the loop body never executes ($c$ is false the first time it's evaluated); \item one where the loop body executes once ($c$ is false the second time it's evaluated); \item one where the loop body executes three or more times ($c$ is true the third time it's evaluated). \end{enumerate*}
+Then, PS will generate three variants of this test execution: \begin{enumerate*} \item one where the loop body never executes ($c$ is false the first time it is evaluated); \item one where the loop body executes once ($c$ is false the second time it is evaluated); \item one where the loop body executes three or more times ($c$ is true the third time it is evaluated). \end{enumerate*}